-Recently, \citeauthor{Gupta2017DeepFixFC} proposes a deep sequence to sequence model called Deepfix where, given an erroneous program, the model predicts the locations of the errors and a potential fix for each predicted location.
-The problem is formulated as a one-to-one mapping task, where the model is trained to predict a single fix for each location with an error.
-No ambiguity is taken into account.
-However, different codes -- and therefore also their fixes -- can express the same functionality.
-Besides, there is also uncertainty about the intention of the programmer. \figref \,\ref{fig:bubbles} illustrates the issue.
+Recently, Gupta et al. \cite{Gupta2017DeepFixFC} proposed a deep sequence to sequence model called DeepFix where, given an erroneous program, the model predicts the locations of the errors and a potential fix for each predicted location.
+The problem is formulated as a deterministic task, where the model is trained to predict a single fix for each error.
+However, different programs -- and therefore also their fixes -- can express the same functionality.
+Besides, there is also uncertainty about the intention of the programmer. \figref \, \ref{fig:bubbles} illustrates the issue.
 Given an erroneous program (buggy program), there is a large number of programs within a certain edit distance.
 A subset of these, will result in successful compilation.
 The remaining programs will still implement different functionalities and -- without additional information or assumptions -- it is impossible to tell which program/functionality was intended.
 In addition, previous work \cite{SmithBGB15} also identified overfitting as one of the major challenges for learning-based automatic program repair.
 We believe that one of the culprits for this is the poor objectives used in the training process, e.g., training a model to generate a particular target fix.

 Let us consider the example in \figref \,\ref{fig:teaser} from the dataset of DeepFix \cite{Gupta2017DeepFixFC}.
 This example program is incorrect due to the imbalanced number of curly brackets.
 In a traditional scenario, a compiler would warn the developer about this error.
 For example, when trying to compile this code with GCC, the compiler terminates with the error ``expected declaration or statement at end of input'', indicating line 10 as the error location.
 Experienced developers would be able to understand this cryptic message and proceed to fixing the program.
 Based on their intention, they can decide to add a curly bracket either at line 6 (patch $P_1$) or at line 9 (patch $P_2$).
 Both these solutions would fix the compilation error in the erroneous program, but the resulting solutions have different semantics.